Department of Military Science

 Adamson Building Room 104

-The Army Reserve Officer Training Corps (AROTC) Program at Texas State is designed to develop the professional skills vital to Army officers.
+The Army Reserve Officer Training Corps (AROTC) Program at Texas State is designed to develop the leadership skills and Warrior Ethos vital to Army officers.
 The purpose of the program is to educate, develop, and inspire qualified students for a commission in the U.S. Army, U.S. Army Reserve, or Army National Guard.
-All applicants must interview with the Recruiting and Enrollment Officer before registering (512.245.0390 / armyrotc@txstate.edu).
+All applicants must interview with the Recruiting and Enrollment Officer before registering (Mr. Jeff Coulter / 512.245.0390 / armyrotc@txstate.edu).

-The freshman and sophomore years of AROTC are called the Basic Course, and the junior and senior years are called the Advanced Course.
-Entry into the Basic Course requires no formal application; however, an interview is advisable because the student may be eligible for advanced placement.
+Army ROTC consists of two parts: 1) the Basic Course (freshman and sophomore years), and 2) the Advanced Course (junior and senior years)..
+Entry into the Basic Course requires no formal application; however, an interview is required because the student may be eligible for advanced placement.
 Registration is accomplished at the same time and in the same manner as for other college courses.
 Enrollment in the Basic Course does not confer any military status or commitment upon the cadet.
 Successful completion of, or constructive credit for, the Basic Course is necessary before progressing to the Advanced Course.

-Students in the Advanced Course attend a Cadet Leader Course during the summer at Fort Knox, Kentucky between their junior and senior years.
-The purpose of this course is to train cadets to Army standards, to develop their leadership skills, and to evaluate their officer potential while giving them practical field experience in a military environment.
+Students in the Advanced Course attend a Cadet Summer Training course during the summer at Fort Knox, Kentucky between their junior and senior years.
+The purpose of this course is to train cadets to Army standards, to develop their leadership skills, and to evaluate their officer potential while offering practical field experience in a military environment.

 Textbooks and materials for military science classes are furnished without cost to the student.